Hospitality and Tourism Management BA (Immersion Studies)

 This program offers students an immersive education that combines a structured work experience with a distinctive academic program from a top ten hotel management school.

-Exchanging the college lifestyle for a luxurious work environment in exclusive resorts in iconic tourism destinations is a choice in itself but it speaks to the preparedness, maturity, and focus of a graduate which will distinguish our students from the “ordinary” college graduate.
+Exchanging the college lifestyle for a luxurious work environment in exclusive resorts in iconic tourism destinations is a choice in itself but it speaks to the preparedness, maturity, and focus of a graduate which distinguishes our students from the “ordinary” college graduate.

 Furthermore, the program’s experiential learning focus is an attractive alternative for students whose learning style is suited to the action and doing that will prepare them with real life management and leadership skills.

 From a parent’s perspective, the program offers a secure alternative to the college experience in that all resort partners are vetted, trained, and committed to the program.
 It is in their interest that the student/intern experience is rewarding since the partners are seeking a long-term relationship with the students and the program.
 This program reduces the overall cost of going to college.
 Students are paid during their time of employment; their earnings can offset their board and lodging, provide pocket money. and cover some of the tuition costs that are not covered by grants and scholarships.

 For the employer, the elite luxury resorts have a talent gap and need to constitute a “bench” from which they can recruit their future management.
-This partnership with FDU and American Hospitality Talent Acquisition (AHTA) allows them to develop a source of well-prepared, motivated trainee staff who can gradually build up the skills, knowledge, and talent they aspire to recruit longer-term.
+This partnership of FDU and partner resorts allows them to develop a source of well-prepared, motivated trainee staff who can gradually build up the skills, knowledge, and talent they aspire to recruit longer-term.

-FDU and AHTA have considerable experience operating structured internships and online offsite programs to students working in resorts.
+FDU has considerable experience operating structured internships and online offsite programs to students working in resorts.
 Based on this experience the process will include several steps to ensure success focused admission, strong academic and professional support while students are engaged in the program, proactive career and professional advisement and extracurricular activities that enhance and promote a sense of student communities within the program and their work locations.

 - Success focused admission